State Income Taxes in Rhode Island

 The state of Rhode Island does have an individual income tax.
 Like most states with income tax, it is calculated on a marginal scale with multiple brackets (3).
 The tax rates range from between 3.75% to 5.99% for 2020.
 The highest bracket starts at $148,350.

 The state of Kansas has a flat Corporate income tax rate of 7.00%.
 The State of Rhode Island recognizes Federal flow-thru entities, such as S-Corporations, LLCs and Partnerships, and are therefore not subject to the corporate tax rate (however they are subject to the individual rate).

-The average property tax rate for residential property in the state of Rhode Island is 1.53%, which is well above the national average of 1.05%.
+Property Taxes in Rhode Island – the average property tax rate for residential property in the state of Rhode Island is 1.53%, which is well above the national average of 1.05%.

 Rhode Island is one of only a few states that has an Estate Tax.
 The tax based on the amount of net wealth a personal has when they pass away.
 Two important factors to keep in mind –

 - The tax range is 0.80% to 16.00%,

 - The first $1,579,922 is exempt from Estate Tax.